-The Eastern Shore Heritage Fieldwork Initiative has five separate but related components.
+The Eastern Shore Heritage Fieldwork Initiative has four separate but related components.
 In order of priority these are:

 Elder Contact Campaign